ariary/TrojanSourceFinder/TrojanSource.md

 ## Homoglyph

 In the same category of risk we have homoglyph:

-> a homoglyph is one of two or more graphemes, characters, or glyphs with shapes that appear identical or very similar.
+*a homoglyph is one of two or more graphemes, characters, or glyphs with shapes that appear identical or very similar.

+  **~>** In fact we are speaking about homograph (word composed of homoglyph)

+  **~>** For example `агіагу` is an homogram of `ariary`

-For an attacker who wants malicious code and lure the reviewers, homoglyph are a good weapon.
-For example he could write a function with a name which is an homoglyph of an already existing one and then call the homoglyph.
+  **~>** For an attacker who wants malicious code and lure the reviewers, homoglyph are a good weapon.
+For example he could write a function with a name which is an homogram of an already existing one and then call the homoglyph.
 In that way, we could think he is calling the original one.
 See [example](https://github.com/ariary/TrojanSourceFinder/blob/main/tests/homoglyphe-function.go) (from nickboucher repository)

+*Another example is the *IDN homograph attack*:

+The internationalized domain name (IDN) homograph attack is a technique used by malicious people to impersonate a website.

+With the internationalization of domain names, it is now possible to register an address with homoglyphs like ԁcоԁе.fr (and therefore create a similar or different website

 ## Sources